nrf-rs/nrf-hal/examples/pwm-demo/README.md

-# Pulse width modulation demo - Digital Pins
+# PWM demo

-This demonstrates various PWM use cases by allowing the user to press buttons to change demo modes.
+The pulse width modulation (PWM) demo allows the user to press buttons to change demo modes.
 This outputs PWM signals to the built in LEDs on the nRF52840-DK.

 ## How to run